 Part II Rolling the Dice

 Carl Weisbrod’s presentation is first, speaking as Chair of the thirteen-member City Planning Commissioner in 2016.
 The second is by Marisa Lago speaking as Director of the Department of City Planning.
-It looks at this as if it is an honest power grab by term-limited council members, and they are rolling the dice on the next Mayor of NY.
+It looks as if it is an honest power grab by term-limited council members, and they are rolling the dice on the next Mayor of NY.

 Part III Inclusionary Energy

 Seeing the Climate Mobilization Act (CMA) as a compounding displacement factor of the LTCP.
-A long-term comprehensive plan will be looking at a pile of houses on stilts thanks to the compromises in: City Planning Commission Approves Citywide Coastal Zoning Rules
+A long-term comprehensive plan will be looking at a pile of houses on stilts thanks to the compromises in City Planning Commission Approves Citywide Coastal Zoning Rules.

 Part IV Megadevelopment